coriollis-nico/gila-integrator/README.md

+# GILA Integrator

-Friedmann equation implementation and RK4 integration for GILA and GR in Fortran 2008.
+Friedmann equation implementation and RK4 integration for GILA (exponential) and GR in Fortran 2008.

 ## Featured in...